bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/query.md

 ![bitmark record at the time of issuance](record_bitmark_issue.png)

-When a bitmark is transferred, more transaction records are added to the property chain and the bitmark record will be updated.
+When a bitmark is transferred, more transaction records are added to the property chain and the bitmark record is updated.

 ![bitmark record after transfer](record_bitmark_transfer.png)